blackode/elixir-tips/README.md

 ### 3  Comparing two different data types

-I have self experience with this .
-When I am novice in elixir, I just compared `"5" > 4` unknowingly by an accident and to my surprise it returned with `true`.
+I have self experience with this.
+When I was a novice in elixir, I just compared `"5" > 4` unknowingly by an accident and to my surprise it returned with `true`.

 In **Elixir** every term can compare with every other term.
 So one has to be careful in comparisons.